telexintegrations/break-time/README.md

 # Break Time

 This showcases an Integration with Telex that sends break time notifications with random quotes to keep users motivated and productive.
 It uses a Interval Type of integration.
+The BreakTime reminder is sent every hour.
+This can be changed by changing the interval.

 ## Table of Contents